 4. Move the Dryer

 Now that you have detached the ventilation hose from the wall, you can move your dryer some more to create ample working space.
 Depending on the size of the machine, you may need the help of a friend.
-If you can’t find help, always use an appliance dolly and secure the machine with bungee cords.
+If you can not find help, always use an appliance dolly and secure the machine with bungee cords.